importZL/semantic_segmentation/README.md

 ## Requirements

-Python 3.7+ and Pytorch 1.12.1+ and CUDA 11.3 are recommended.
-Docker can be used with the given Dockerfile to quickly setup the enviornment or a local conda env can be create using the following:
+Python 3.9 and Pytorch 1.13.1 and CUDA 11.6 are recommended.
+A local conda env can be create using the following:

 ```bash
 bash env.sh